Minka1902/dashboard-agent/README.md

  7) pathToScript: Path to the script of the service (server.js).
  8) websitesToCheck: An Array of URLs that the agent will check and update.
  9) isMemoryCheck: Boolean indicating whether the agent needs to do a memory check.
-10) secondsToCheckResources: Number.
+10) secondsToCheckResources: Seconds between every check.
-11) secondsToUpdateResources: Number.
+11) secondsToUpdateResources: Seconds between every update.